apache/skywalking-satellite/docs/en/setup/examples/deploy/linux-windows/README.md

-# GRPC Load Balance Client
+# Deploy on Linux and Windows

+It could help you run the Satellite as a gateway in Linux or Windows instance.

+## Install

+### Download

+Download the latest release version from [SkyWalking Release Page](https://skywalking.apache.org/downloads/#SkyWalkingSatellite).

+### Change OAP Server addresses

-GRPC client support connect to multiple server address, and use `round-robin` policy for load-balance server before send each request.
+Update the OAP Server address in the config file, then satellite could connect to them and use `round-robin` policy for load-balance server before send each request.

-## Server Discovery

 Support two ways to locate the server list, using `finder_type` to change the type to find:
 1. `static`: Define the server address list.
 2. `kubernetes`: Define kubernetes pod/service/endpoint, it could be found addresses and dynamic update automatically.

-### Static server list
+#### Static server list

 You could see there define two server address and split by ",".